This Cuban Mojo Roasted Pork Shoulder (Pernil) is going to take you step by step, with the goal of helping you achieve lechon nirvana.

 This Slow Roasted Mojo Pork Shoulder Recipe is going to be amazing any time of year.
 However it does become especially important in December.
 When you start to sing “It’s beginning to smell a lot like mojo”

-Cuban Mojo Roasted Pork and Noche Buena
+The Lor of the Cuban Mojo Roasted Pork and Noche Buena

 In the month of December there is Christmas, but one cannot overlook Noche Buena.
 Noche Buena is traditionally one of the greatest nights in any big Cuban or latin family.
 As kids, we both look forward to it all year.
 As children, it was partly for the presents, but it was always more than that.